Japanese Culture and Traditions

 Japanese and Chinese Festivals and Traditions:

-Chinese festivals such as the Spring Festival (Chinese New Year) and the Mid-Autumn Festival are often loud and lively.
-They involve family gatherings, feasting, and various activities like dragon or lion dances.
+Chinese festivals, such as the Spring Festival (Chinese New Year) and the Mid-Autumn Festival, are often loud and lively.
+They involve family gatherings, feasting, and various activities, such as dragon or lion dances.

 Chinese etiquette strongly emphasizes hierarchy and respect, which is reflected in various customs, such as the lower-ranking or younger person offering a tea cup using both hands.